-Summer is blast here in the White Mountains and while we love a nice, sunny day, sometimes it is just too dang hot out there!
+Summer is a blast here in the White Mountains and while we love a nice, sunny day, sometimes it is just too dang hot out there!
 If you need some tips on how to cool off after a full day of adventuring, check out our ideas below on how to chill out on those lazy, hazy, crazy days of summer.

 Water Fun at White Mountains Attractions